 Conversions depend on a couple of key things:

 - Understand your visitors intent

-It also depends on the way you want to convert, for me, I take a long-term approach, I concentrate my entire content strategy on building trust, proving my concepts and being approachable, those of you in my facebook group will already know this.
+It also depends on the way you want to convert.
+For me, I take a long-term approach, and I concentrate my entire content strategy on building trust, proving my concepts and being approachable.
+Those of you in my Facebook group will already know this.

 Build yourself an audience, give them everything and convert them in the long term.
 And don’t try to sell an advanced guide to writing a novel to a person who doesn’t understand basic sentence structure.

 So figure out who you want to see your stuff, what they want to see, what they are already looking at online, and how to appeal to the people who own the sites that they already look at.